 Samgyetang is a traditional Korean soup made from chicken, garlic, rice, green onion, red apple, Korean ginseng, and spices.
 The chicken is stewed in a stone pot for many hours and often served with ginseng wine.

-In the summer, Koreans often make ginseng chicken stew to cool down and purify the body.
+Koreans often make ginseng chicken stew in the summer to cool down and purify the body.
 It’s also good for the brain, reducing stress, fatigue and enhancing immunity.